Future Fund Publishes Diversity Data of Companies Receiving Convertible Loan Agreements

 The British Business Bank is the UK government’s economic development bank.
 Established in November 2014, its mission is to make finance markets for smaller businesses work more effectively, enabling those businesses to prosper, grow and build UK economic activity.
 Its remit is to design, deliver and efficiently manage UK-wide smaller business access to finance programmes for the UK government.

+The British Business Bank’s main programmes were supporting nearly £8bn of finance to almost 94,800 smaller businesses at end of June 2020.
+Since March 2020, the British Business Bank has also launched four new Coronavirus business loan schemes, delivering more than £69bn of finance to 1.5m businesses.
 As well as increasing both supply and diversity of finance for UK smaller businesses through its programmes, the Bank works to raise awareness of the finance options available to smaller businesses:

 - The British Business Bank Finance Hub provides independent and impartial information to high-growth businesses about their finance options, featuring short films, expert guides, checklists and articles from finance providers to help make their application a success.
-The new site also features case studies and lessons from real businesses to guide businesses through the process of applying for growth finance.
+The site also features case studies and lessons from real businesses to guide businesses through the process of applying for growth finance.

 British Business Bank plc and its principal operating subsidiaries are not banking institutions and do not operate as such.
-A complete legal structure chart for British Business Bank plc and its subsidiaries can be found on the British Business Bank plc website.
+A complete legal structure chart for British Business Bank plc and its subsidiaries can be found on the British Business Bank plc website